microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/GetStarted/quickstart-execute-request/README.md

 ## Instructions

-1. Download the quickstart-execute-request folder from GitHub.
+1. Download the sample's folder from GitHub.

 1. Open the solution file (*.sln) in Visual Studio 2022.